 - 1. Press and hold Start Time again for 6 seconds until the control beeps once and release the key. - 2.
 The control is now set for audible operation.

-Setting oven lockout
+Setting oven lockout (models A and C)

 The control can be programmed to lock the oven door and lockout the oven control keypad.

 To set the oven lockout feature: